YosefLab/TRAPeS/README.md

 <br />
 -singleCell : Add this tag if you are only running TRAPeS on a single cell (not a library of many single cells).
 Currently not active <br />

 -genome : The genome used for genomic alignment.
-Currently only hg38 or mm10 are supported <br />
+Currently only hg38 or mm10 are supported.
+For mm10 with NCBI chromosome naming use mm10_ncbi. <br />

 -strand : Strand orientation of the reads, options are [minus, plus, none].
 For transcripts on the positive strand, to which strand does the rightmost (in genomic coordinates) mate of the read map to.
 Default is minus. <br />
 <br /><br />